Slicer/Slicer/CONTRIBUTING.md

    alternatives, summarize findings on the wiki or similar.
 [Labs](https://www.slicer.org/wiki/Documentation/Labs) page are usually a good ground for such summary.

-4. Announce on the mailing list the in-depth discussion of the topic for the [Slicer Community hangout](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Meetings), encourage anyone that is interested in weighing in on the topic to join the discussion.
+4. Announce on the [Slicer forum](https://discourse.slicer.org) the in-depth discussion of the topic for the [Slicer Community hangout](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Meetings), encourage anyone that is interested in weighing in on the topic to join the discussion.
 If there is someone who is interested to participate in the discussion,